ceorron/stable-inplace-sorting-algorithms/README.md

 The idea for sweep_sort and merge_sweep_sort came from the idea of using std::rotate as part of a recursive decent sorting algorithm, and so both sweep_sort and merge_sweep_sort make use of the rotate function.

-sweep_sort, due to it's high use of rotate performs generally poorly for large numbers of elements, it is advised to use merge_sweep_sort instead.

 # Example use - C++

 (test in main.cpp)